-Preheat the oven to 425 degrees F. Brush the tops and the insides of the squash and pumpkin with 2 teaspoons. olive oil.
-Season with salt and pepper and place squash face down on a baking sheet.
+Preheat the oven to 425 degrees F. Brush the tops and the insides of the squash and pumpkin with 2 teaspoons olive oil.
+Season with salt and pepper and place squash face down (flesh side down) on a baking sheet.
 Roast until fork tender, about 50 minutes to 1 hour.
 Remove from oven and cool.

-- Stir in the broth, cider and roasted squash.
+Stir in the broth, cider and roasted squash and pumpkin.
 Bring the soup to a boil, then reduce heat and simmer for 20 minutes.
 Remove from heat and stir in milk, honey, and a pinch of salt.

 - Use an immersion blender or a standard blender to puree the soup.
 Season with salt and pepper, to taste.
 Garnish with pumpkin seeds, if desired.

 - Use 3 cups of broth for a thicker soup or 4 cups of broth for a thinner soup.
-I used 3 cups since I like my soup very thick.
+We use 3 cups since we like our soup very thick.

 - To make this soup vegan, substitute the milk for almond milk and the honey for agave syrup.